shrddr/osmml/readme.md

 ### Random crop

 Training set cropping seems important for real-life applications, because input at inference time will include streetlamps at any part of a tile, not just center of it.
 The intuition behind that is the network should encounter as much variance in train data as possible.
-Validation is also cropped randomly to enforce accurate error calculation.
+Validation set still contains original tiles.
 Random cropping turned out tricky in fast.ai, here's what I came up with:

 ```
-# crops random 256x256 piece out of larger
+# crops random 256x256 piece out of train images;
-# input image both at train and validation
+# validation images are not transformed
-tfms = [[crop(size=256, row_pct=(0,1), col_pct=(0,1))],
+tfms = [[crop(size=256, row_pct=(0,1), col_pct=(0,1))], []]
-        [crop(size=256, row_pct=(0,1), col_pct=(0,1))]]
 data = ImageDataBunch.from_folder(path, train=".", valid_pct=0.1, ds_tfms=tfms, size=None)
 ```